 It is a lead magnet that will appear when a potential customer starts moving their cursor towards the exit button.
 They are very good at catching people’s attention and if designed well, they can work very well.

-The example below comes from our client’s website who specializes in teaching English.
+The example below comes from our client’s website, which specializes in teaching English.

 b) Time-delayed pop-up